jessepav/libgdx-wiki-old/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

   * A Mac, iOS Development does not work on Windows/Linux thanks to Apple.
   * The latest XCode, which you can get from the Mac OS X App Store for free
   * The RoboVM IntelliJ IDEA plugin or Intel Multi-OS Engine as described above

+For IntelliJ IDEA and Android Studio, download the latest [RoboVM IntelliJ IDEA plugin from MobiDevelop's site](http://robovm.mobidevelop.com/downloads/releases/idea/).
+To install it, run IntelliJ IDEA/Android Studio, hit `CMD+;`, go to `Plugins`, then select `Install from disk...`.
+Select the `.jar` you downloaded and restart IntelliJ IDEA.

 Once all of these tools are installed, proceed to [[creating your project|Project Setup Gradle]]